mobidyc/in-house-speech-to-text-solution/README.md

 * Managing multiple audio languages in the same audio sample can lead to transcription errors.
 * This product will work asynchronously only, it is not expected to be used with a stream.
-* This transcript could be translated to a defined language if needed.
+* Add non root user to containers.
-* We need a better naming and sharding to store files
+* Manage local temp dir.
-* Add non root user to containers
+* Change *process_file* image to use smaller images like alpine (no need to cuda).
-* Manage local temp dir
+* A page to List and Clear redis queue.
-* Change process_file image to use lighter images like alpine (no need to cuda)
+* Github workflow is not working (Python crash, probably a memory issue), need to investigate.
-* Clear redis queue if needed
+* Prometheus metrics should be added to the file processing